Rex-Consulting/Ansible-OpenLDAP-Basic/README.md

 1. Clone the repository
 2. Modify the variable file (Ansible-OpenLDAP-Basic/roles/openldap-compile/vars/main.yml) as needed.
 Typically the default entries will work fine.
 However make note of the following:

-  sudo_cmd may required to be set to install dependencies.
-Most environments work well using the default [sudo su -], however, in the case where you need to use a script for privilege escalation, you will need to modify your script a bit differently.
+  sudo_cmd may be required to be set to install dependencies.
+Most environments work well using the default [sudo su -], however in the case where you need to use a script for privilege escalation, you will need to modify your script a bit differently.
 Mike Mikhail over at [link](http://blog.mmikhail.com/2018/09/ansible-how-to-become-different-person.html) has a great article detailing how to modify your privilege escalation scripts to work with ansible.

   You will probably want to change the ansible-adm user to whatever user has permission to launch openldap.
 The base_dir variable should also be chagned if you do not have an /apps directory.

   This repository comes with the 2.4.49 OpenLDAP code.
-If you need to use a more current version you can just swap the tgz file inside roles/openldap-compile/files/ for the newer version and updateopenldap_version.
+If you need to use a more current version you can just swap the tgz file inside roles/openldap-compile/files/ for the newer version and update openldap_version.

   Last, OpenLDAP is compiled using basic flags.
 If you need additional features compiled inside the slapd executable consider modifying the openldap_configs_args variable.